belthor777/Machine-Learning/PH207x/excercises/Lesson10/Matching and Effect Modification.md

 ### DAG with Confounding ###
 1. **Confounder -> Exposure**: Target of Matching in Cohort Studies
-So what matching does in a cohort study, it addresses the relationship between the potential confounder.
+-> So what matching does in a cohort study, it addresses the relationship between the potential confounder.
 2. **Confounder -> Outcome**: Target of Matching in Case Control Studies
+	* And I said in a cohort study, matching blocks that relationship.
+	* And it also has been independent risk factor for the outcome.
 3. **Exposure -> Outcome**: